MikeyBower93/mikeybower93.github.io/posts/loosely_coupled_phoenix_contexts.md

 #### Payments Context

 As you can see in the repo we have a "Payments" folder within the "pay_station" directory.
 This groups all "Payments" based context logic.
-We have created a "fake" `PaymentProcessor` as follows:
+We have created a "fake" `PaymentProcessor` as follows

 ```elixir
 defmodule PayStation.Payments.External.PaymentProcessor do